interuss/monitoring/monitoring/uss_qualifier/README.md

 ## Introduction

-The uss_qualifier tool in this folder automates verifying compliance to requirements and interoperability of multiple USS/USSPs.
+The uss_qualifier tool in this folder performs [automated testing](./automated_testing.md) to measure compliance to requirements, including interoperability of multiple USS/USSPs.

 ## Usage